Reyder95/sdvx-tracker-frontend/README.md

+# Archive Note
+This project was my first real project working with a back end and front end, and I even published it online working with cloud computing and such.
+I am going to archive this project showing it off as it was a really cool start into further improving my development skills!

 ## Running yourself
 - Clone the repository anywhere you'd like
 - Type `npm install` to install all the project's dependencies